Clever-ISA/Clever-ISA/specs/Main.md

 ## Operands

 Operands are encoded in clever as 2 bytes, known as the operand control structure, in big endian (Most-significant Byte at the lowest address), using the 2 most significant bits as a control indicator.
 The definitions of each encoded form are defined below.
 Not all bits of encoded operands are used.
 Any unused/reserved bits must be set to 0 or an undefined instruction exception is raised.
-These bits may be given meaning in future versions or extensions
+These bits may be given meaning in future versions or extensions.

+Instructions that have multiple operands can have operand size differ between two operands.
+Each source operand is zero extended to the largest operand size, and the result is truncated to the destination operand size, if any, before being stored.

 ### Register Operand